 ¨ Returning to her

-automobile in broad daylight (parked less than 30 yards from the
+automobile in broad daylight (parked less than 30 yards from the entrance

-and beaten so badly she is in a coma for 6 weeks.
+so badly she is in a coma for 6 weeks.

 ¨ Two armed security guards at an urban city library get into an argument and engage in a running gun battle, exchanging over 14 shots.
 Fortunately, they were such bad marksman that neither they nor any innocent bystanders were injured.